molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ### Upload metadata

-When you filled out the template(s) you can start uploading the metadata.
+When you have filled out the template(s) you can start uploading the metadata.
 When you log in to MOLGENIS Data Catalogue you will see a listing of databases that are accessible to you.
 Click on your cohort's database to access it.
-Move to ' Up/Download' via the menu.
-Use 'browse' to select a template and 'upload' to start uploading your data.
-You can now view your data under 'Tables'.
+Go to ' Up/Download' in the menu.
+Use 'browse' to select a template and 'upload' to start uploading your metadata.
+After uploading, you can view your metadata under 'Tables'.

 Please report any bugs or difficulties to [molgenis-support](mailto:molgenis-support@umcg.nl).

 #### Find harmonisations

-When your data is uploaded to the Data Catalogue you can find your own harmonised variables in variable details.
+When your data is uploaded to the Data Catalogue you can find your own harmonised variables in variable details in the [Variable Explorer] (https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#/variable-explorer/).

 Use the search bar to find your variable(s) of interest.

 ![Variable search](../img/cat_variable-open.png)

-Click on "variable details"
+Click on "Details"

 ![Variable detail](../img/cat_variable-detail.png)